 The data reporting period for the annual reports is summer/fall/spring.
-Programs will return their TEU Graduate Assessment Report and any Concentration Addendum(s), including their reflection and plan for program improvement, to the department chair and the Vice President for Academic Affairs within two weeks of the fall university-wide Assessment Day.
+Programs will return their TEU Graduate YPA Report and any Concentration YPAs, including reflections and plans for program improvement, to the department chair, the Vice President for Academic Affairs, and the Director of Assessment within two weeks of the fall university-wide Assessment Day.